SophiaChen-codes/DOTNB/README.md

 ## Instructions

 In the folder of each language, the mean, variance, CDF, and PDF functions of DOTNB are provided.
-Examples of how to use these functions are also provided